Transum Maths Topics

 Rounding

 The objective of rounding is often to get a number that is easier to use, at the cost of making it less precise.
 This approximation is very important in dealing with answers to mathematical problems and making them relevant to the real world.
-Rounding to a given number of decimal places or significant figures is required of students.
+Rounding to a given number of decimal places or significant figures is required of pupils.

 See also the "Approximating" Starters.
 Once the principles of rounding have been understood, a fun way to practise the skills is to play "Rounding Snap".